Inca Garcilaso de la Vega: Comentarios Reales de los Incas

 While in Spain, Garcilaso wrote his best-known work, Comentarios Reales de los Incas, published in Lisbon in 1609.
 It was based mostly on stories and oral histories told him by his Inca relatives when he was a child in Cusco, but also on the remnants of the history by Blas Valera which was mostly destroyed in the sacking of Cádiz in 1596.
 The Comentarios have two sections and volumes.
 The first was primarily about Inca life.
 The second, about the conquest of Peru, was published in 1617.
 It was first published in English in London in 1685, translated by Sir Paul Rycaut and titled The Royal Commentaries of Peru.

 More than a century and a half after its initial publication, in the 1780s, as the uprising against colonial oppression led by Tupac Amaru II was gaining momentum, Charles III of Spain banned the Comentarios from being published in the Quechua language in Lima or distributed there on account of its "dangerous" content.

-The book was not printed again in the Americas until 1918, but copies continued to be circulated secretly.
+The book was not reprinted in the Americas until 1918, but copies continued to circulate secretly.
 It was translated and printed in English in 1961 in the United States as The Incas, and in another edition in 1965 as Royal Commentaries of the Incas (see below).

+Nineteenth-century Peruvian scholarship treated the Comentarios more skeptically.
+Rivero and Tschudi criticized the work in Antigüedades peruanas (1851) as both incomplete and failing the historiographic standards of their day.